pk-devs/project-todos-redux/instructions.md

 - Use styled components instead of vanilla CSS to do your styling.

+- Add a box to the side where the completed tasks will be moved to once they are checked, at uncheck- move back to tasklist of unchecked.

 ### Advanced

 - Add a date input to your new task form to set a due date on a task.
 It could be required, or optional - it's up to you.
 You could then display this in the list and style it differently when a task is overdue.